aaronminkov/filename-checker/readme.md

+# Filename Checker

-For poornames, I designed a program that is split into two different functions: validateNamesBasic and validateNamesRecursive.
+For 'poornames' filename checker, I designed a program that is split into two different functions: validateNamesBasic and validateNamesRecursive.

 Another function that I created to use as a utility is containsElement.